JackOfNoneTrades/LangManager/README.md

 # Minecraft Lang Manager

-A powerful tool for managing Minecraft language files (`.lang` files).
+A tool for managing Minecraft language files (`.lang` files).
 This tool helps you synchronize translation keys across multiple language files, identify missing translations, and maintain the consistency of lang files.

 ## Features